 In another metaphor: “We must be street smart!”
 The good news is that unlike some physical neighborhoods, in our computer we are at risk from only those elements with whom we initiate actions, and then only to the extent that we empower them.
 You can ask a thug the time of day.
 He may lie, but if you don’t hand him your diamonds, he will be unable to steal them.
 Unlike the real world, in your computer you will be able to confide secrets to agents that are held incommunicado.
 A degree of paranoia is necessary.
 Looking over your shoulder is not!

-This world model is much different than what I take to be Microsoft’s model which seems to be that a personal computer is a single unified confidant.
+This cyber-world model is much different from what I take to be Microsoft’s model which seems to be that a personal computer is a single unified confidant.
 The capability model differs especially from Microsoft’s fundamental technologies that are unable to keep the peace among hostile elements within.
 I suppose that Microsoft’s hope is for one monolithic program, the OS, that attends to all of our needs benevolently.
-Perhaps they plan to allow a few favored developers in as well.
+Perhaps they would allow a few favored developers in as well.

 This is at odds with the Microsoft goal of integrating functions into the operating system which they assure us will make our lives easier.
 I suspect that this is a business strategy based on a theory that the PC should present a single persona to us for our own best experience.
+This is unlike the world where we evolved and learned to recognize faces.
 It fits most closely with a monopoly but is neither necessary nor sufficient for that.

 One image I must dismiss is of a thousand windows popping up on you screen unbidden.
 The screen is property and it is your property.
 You may choose to loan or rent it to agents but in the end it remains yours to command.
 Space on your hard-drive and space in RAM is your property that you may take back from agents on short notice, even though you may be unable to penetrate their secrets.
+It is their secrets but your space.
 You are the landlord within your machine!

 The fact of the matter is that computers even in their infancy, are much more important economically than the entertainment industry, in its maturity.
 Drastically hobbling computers seems really dumb for us to try.